 Throughout our life our brain works best when we have caring and loving people around us who show us attention and respond to us.
-Although the development that takes places within the first three years of a baby's life is important it does not mean that problems cannot be fixed later in life.
+Although the development that takes place within the first three years of a baby's life is important it does not mean that problems cannot be fixed later in life and this is something that professionals can emphasise to special guardians.

 Many children living with special guardians have experienced stressful environments and traumatic events.
 It is important to recognise that a child makes connections through repeated experiences and will expect things to stay the same.
-So when moving from a difficult environment to your loving home it will take time for them to feel safe.
+So when moving from a difficult environment to the special guardian's loving home it will take time for them to feel safe.

-You can help your child by ensuring you are emotionally available to them and by recognising when they need attention and responding to them.
-Depending on their age and emotional development, children are much less able than adults to self-regulate their feelings so you need to be able to step in a comfort and reassure them.

-If you are relaxed and happy it is much more likely that your child will be too.
+Professionals should remind special guardians that they can help the child by ensuring they are emotionally available to them by recognising when they need attention and responding to them.
+Depending on their age and emotional development, children are much less able than adults to self-regulate their feelings so special guardians need to be able to step in and comfort and reassure them.
+If the special guardian is relaxed and happy it is much more likely that the child will be too.
 All verbal and non-verbal communication will help the baby and child form attachments and develop.

-It can be a long road but it is important to celebrate all achievements - no matter how big or small - along the way.
+It can be a long road but it is important that special guardians celebrate all achievements - no matter how big or small.